 This is an incredibly masculine-centric way of empowering women, being much more shallowly focused on beauty, rather than the true strength of women.

 The final rhyme of ‘hocus-pocus’ and ‘out of focus’ compound this reversal of the domination of women.
 In this ‘scene’, Sheers’ girlfriend has all the power.
 The spell of her sexual attraction has encapsulated the poet, ensnaring him.
 The conclusion on a rhyme is a mechanism to represented this ensnaring ‘spell’, with Sheers captured by her beauty.
 She has the power in the scene, but this final reference to the semantics of ‘camera’ with ‘focus’ echos back to the male gaze of the first part.
-It seems that the male gaze is everywhere, a predatory feature which follows women wherever they go, despite the gaining of power.
+It seems that the male gaze is everywhere, a predatory feature that follows women wherever they go, despite the gaining of power.